amihaiemil/amihaiemil.github.io/_posts/2020-04-15-the-fdd-methodology.md

 # Exceptions

-As suggested just above, in the FDD methodology exception handling is as straight-forward as it can be.
+As suggested just above, in the FDD methodology, exception handling is as straight-forward as it can be.
 Instead of bothering everyone with checked exceptions, just **fuck it**, catch them and deal with them yourself.
 In this regard, the following construct is quite common:

 {% highlight java %}
 try {